 Whenever I program,I try and write that code as clean as possible.
 I try to enforce practices such as stylized guides and enforce good github project guidelines as well.
 And program daily to practice these standards

 However, this is not always the case.
 Sometimes I’ll program in a way that reflects that language or framework, (e.g. writing python in a pythonistic way).
-Occasionally I’ll have to touch a tool that I’d rather not use (e.g. Autohotkey) that has sloppy and inconsistent syntax.
+Occasionally I’ll have to touch a tool that I’d rather not use (e.g. Autohotkey) that has inconsistent syntax.
 But there’s no other good alternatives for adding complex windows shortcut hotkeys

 Its year 2018 and I still haven’t reflected upon all the things I achieved last year, or things I want to do this year.
 So I will do it now.
 After digging through all my profiles (stackoverflow, github, bookmarks, projects, photos on phone, workout log, and journal log), this is a comprised list of things I achieved, and what things I want to finish in the future